MicrogreenSolarCorp/EPDataLog/Developer_README.md

 - connecting to the BMS (MacOS uses serial port communication, Windows uses COM Port communication)
 - outputting data to a CSV file (MacOS requires extra configuration to get the correct file path)

+In EPDataLog/common/, there is also a file named readProgramParams.c.
+This file contains code for reading command line arguments.
+This file is shared between all 4 program versions.

 In EPDataLog/common/Daly and EPDataLog/common/Mewyeah, we have three directories, common, macos, windows.

 ### Common